RetroPie/RetroPie-Docs/docs/ScummVM.md

 -navigate to scummvm and your games will all be there on the list and you'll have no need of a GUI

+## Troublshooting

+#### FUZZY MENU?

+You can open the options in the scummvm launcher and change the graphics mode to opengl and it will make the menu and your games clear and crisp!
+There are also other rendering modes as well that can be changed.

 ## Video Tutorial:

 <a href="https://www.youtube.com/watch?v=txdiaZlDUEs" target="_blank"><img src="https://i.ytimg.com/vi_webp/txdiaZlDUEs/mqdefault.webp"